ayushsharma82/NetWizard/src/app/docs/intro/using-with-espdash/page.md

 Using NetWizard along with ESP-DASH can be easily done as illustrated in this sample code.
 You can alsp skip to bottom to see what changes were applied.

 {% callout title="Important" %}
-As ESP-DASH works with AsyncWebServer library please make sure you have enabled async mode of NetWizard before compiling your firmware.
+Please make sure you have enabled async mode of NetWizard before compiling your firmware.
+ESP-DASH depends on AsyncWebServer therefore we have to use it with NetWizard as well.
 Ref: [Async Mode](/docs/intro/async-mode)
 {% /callout %}

 ```cpp